FDio/csit/docs/job_specs/report_iterative/2n-aws/vpp-mrr-00.md

 2c AND 64b AND mrr AND nitro-50g AND drv_vfio_pci AND ethip4-ip4base
 1c AND 1518b AND mrr AND nitro-50g AND drv_vfio_pci AND ethip4-ip4base
 2c AND 1518b AND mrr AND nitro-50g AND drv_vfio_pci AND ethip4-ip4base
-##### ethip4-ip4scale20k
-1c AND 64b AND mrr AND nitro-50g AND drv_vfio_pci AND ethip4-ip4scale20k
-2c AND 64b AND mrr AND nitro-50g AND drv_vfio_pci AND ethip4-ip4scale20k
-1c AND 1518b AND mrr AND nitro-50g AND drv_vfio_pci AND ethip4-ip4scale20k
-2c AND 1518b AND mrr AND nitro-50g AND drv_vfio_pci AND ethip4-ip4scale20k
-##### ethip4-ip4scale20k-rnd
+##### ethip4-ip4scale2m
-1c AND 64b AND mrr AND nitro-50g AND drv_vfio_pci AND ethip4-ip4scale20k-rnd
+1c AND 64b AND mrr AND nitro-50g AND drv_vfio_pci AND ethip4-ip4scale2m
-2c AND 64b AND mrr AND nitro-50g AND drv_vfio_pci AND ethip4-ip4scale20k-rnd
+2c AND 64b AND mrr AND nitro-50g AND drv_vfio_pci AND ethip4-ip4scale2m
-1c AND 1518b AND mrr AND nitro-50g AND drv_vfio_pci AND ethip4-ip4scale20k-rnd
+1c AND 1518b AND mrr AND nitro-50g AND drv_vfio_pci AND ethip4-ip4scale2m
-2c AND 1518b AND mrr AND nitro-50g AND drv_vfio_pci AND ethip4-ip4scale20k-rnd
+2c AND 1518b AND mrr AND nitro-50g AND drv_vfio_pci AND ethip4-ip4scale2m
 ## ./ip4_tunnels
 ## ./ip6
+## ./ip6_tunnels
+## ./l2
 ### Amazon-Nitro-50G
 #### dpdk-vfio-pci
-##### ethip6-ip6base
-1c AND 78b AND mrr AND nitro-50g AND drv_vfio_pci AND ethip6-ip6base
-2c AND 78b AND mrr AND nitro-50g AND drv_vfio_pci AND ethip6-ip6base
-1c AND 1518b AND mrr AND nitro-50g AND drv_vfio_pci AND ethip6-ip6base
-2c AND 1518b AND mrr AND nitro-50g AND drv_vfio_pci AND ethip6-ip6base
-##### ethip6-ip6scale20k
-1c AND 78b AND mrr AND nitro-50g AND drv_vfio_pci AND ethip6-ip6scale20k
-2c AND 78b AND mrr AND nitro-50g AND drv_vfio_pci AND ethip6-ip6scale20k
-1c AND 1518b AND mrr AND nitro-50g AND drv_vfio_pci AND ethip6-ip6scale20k
-2c AND 1518b AND mrr AND nitro-50g AND drv_vfio_pci AND ethip6-ip6scale20k
-##### ethip6-ip6scale20k-rnd
+##### eth-l2bdbasemaclrn
-1c AND 78b AND mrr AND nitro-50g AND drv_vfio_pci AND ethip6-ip6scale20k-rnd
+1c AND 64b AND mrr AND nitro-50g AND drv_vfio_pci AND eth-l2bdbasemaclrn
-2c AND 78b AND mrr AND nitro-50g AND drv_vfio_pci AND ethip6-ip6scale20k-rnd
+2c AND 64b AND mrr AND nitro-50g AND drv_vfio_pci AND eth-l2bdbasemaclrn
-1c AND 1518b AND mrr AND nitro-50g AND drv_vfio_pci AND ethip6-ip6scale20k-rnd
+1c AND 1518b AND mrr AND nitro-50g AND drv_vfio_pci AND eth-l2bdbasemaclrn
-2c AND 1518b AND mrr AND nitro-50g AND drv_vfio_pci AND ethip6-ip6scale20k-rnd
+2c AND 1518b AND mrr AND nitro-50g AND drv_vfio_pci AND eth-l2bdbasemaclrn
-## ./ip6_tunnels
-## ./l2
 ## ./lb
 ## ./nfv_density/dcr_memif/chain
 ## ./nfv_density/dcr_memif/chain_ipsec